 The implementation of this pilot will identify opportunities for improved efficiencies and a potential for further engagement with users around awareness and behaviour.

-The data will further contribute to a more agile and intelligent waste-system to support city businesses and waste service providers.
-It will also assist with enhancing street safety and health for both visitors and residents to Bullens Lane, as well as help promote responsible and correct usage of the facility.
+The data we collect will contribute to a more agile and intelligent waste system to support city businesses and waste service providers.
+It will also help promote correct use of the facility.

 More on the technology